ibm-cloud-docs/Cloudant/api/advanced_replication.md

 Without regular database maintenance, you might accumulate invalid documents that were caused by interruptions to the replication process.
-Having many invalid documents can result in an excess load on your cluster when the replicator process is restarted by {{site.data.keyword.cloudantfull}} operations.
+Having many invalid documents can result in an excess load on your cluster when the replicator process is restarted by {{site.data.keyword.cloudant_notm}} operations.

 The main action that you can do to maintain a replication database is to remove old documents.
-This can be done by determining the age of documents, and [deleting them](document.html#delete) if they are no longer needed.
+This action can be done by determining the age of documents, and [deleting them](document.html#delete) if they are no longer needed.

 ## The replication scheduler